Bed Bug Frequently Asked Questions

-Spraying bed bugs with 90% isopropyl rubbing alcohol will kill them on contact, however, Isopropyl alcohol should only be used for spot treatment to kill single insects, not an infestation.
-For a full and proper treatment of an infestation, Bed Bug Patrol is a much safer and effective solution that is safe for use around the home, and once dry, is safe around children and pets.
+Spraying bed bugs with 90% isopropyl rubbing alcohol will kill them on contact.
+However, Isopropyl alcohol should only be used for spot treatment to kill single insects, not an infestation.
+For a full and proper treatment of an infestation, Bed Bug Patrol is a much safer and more effective solution that is safe for use around the home and, once dry, is safe around children and pets.

 WHICH HOTELS HAVE BED BUGS?